 Design specifications focused on providing a spectacular fan experience with state of the art technology, seating as close to the field of play as possible, unobstructed views-regardless of seating configuration, plus comfortable and well-proportioned seats.

 Following a four month review and evaluation process, on 15 April, 2014 the Premier and Minister for Sport and Recreation announced Westadium as the Preferred Respondent.
 The contract was finalised and the design revealed on 17 July 2014.

-View images and videos for images of the Perth Stadium and Sports Precinct.
+View images and videos for images of the Perth Stadium and surrounding Stadium Park.

 How many seats?

 Perth Stadium will initially have a capacity of 60,000 seats with the potential of increasing to 70,000.

 It will be the third largest stadium in Australia providing premium views for everyone.